stellarwp/archivist/readme.md

 - Clean markdown output
 - Better handling of dynamic content

-### Cheerio Fallback (v0.1.0-beta.3+)
+### Link Discovery Fallback (v0.1.0-beta.3+)

-When Pure.md is unavailable or fails, Archivist automatically falls back to Cheerio-based scraping:
+When Pure.md is unavailable or fails, Archivist uses Cheerio for link discovery only:

-- Works with any website without API key
+- Discovers all links on a page for crawling
-- Extracts title, content, and links
+- Useful for pagination and finding all content pages
-- Converts HTML to clean markdown
+- No content extraction - Pure.md remains the only content extractor
-- Smart content detection using common selectors
+- Pages without successful Pure.md extraction show placeholder content
-- Preserves document structure (headings, lists, code blocks)
+- Ensures comprehensive crawling even when content extraction fails

 ### Getting an API Key